 If you want to progress in your academic career, you are going to have to learn how to write a good essay.
-There are plenty of simple hints and tips you can apply to help you in this endeavour.
+There are plenty of simple hints and tips from My Essay Geek you can apply to help you in this endeavour.

 To enhance your creativity and to enhance your writing skills, read other essays.
 Analyze the work and see what makes their work great and use the same strategies.
 Look at the evidence they have presented and their logical reasoning, how does the author back up their claims?